USATC S100 Class: Operational details

 For fifteen years the entire class was used for shunting and carriage and van heating in Southampton Docks.
 They performed well and were popular with the footplatemen, but the limited bunker capacity often necessitated the provision of relief engines for some of the longer duties.
 Two examples were fitted with extended bunkers to address this problem in 1959 and 1960, but a more ambitious plan to extend the frames and build larger bunkers was abandoned in 1960 due to the imminent dieselization of the docks.
-They also often suffered from overheated axleboxes which was less of a problem when shunting but prevented them from being used on longer journeys.
+They also often suffered from overheated axle boxes which was less of a problem when shunting but prevented them from being used on longer journeys.

 A more serious issue was the condition of the steel fireboxes originally fitted to the class which rusted and fatigued quickly.
 This was partly due to their construction under conditions of austerity, and the hard water present in the docks.
 This came to a head in 1951 when several had to be laid aside until new fireboxes could be constructed.
 Thereafter there were no further problems.

 The class was replaced from their shunting duties at Southampton from 1962 by British Rail Class 07 diesel-electric shunters, when the first member of the class was withdrawn, but the remainder were still in fairly good condition.
 The survivors were used for informal departmental purposes such as providing steam heating at Southampton or shunting at Eastleigh Motive Power Depot, before the withdrawal.
 30072 became the shed pilot locomotive at Guildford Motive Power Depot in 1963, replacing a B4.
 Although malachite painted 30064 was substituted in 1964 it soon returned to Eastleigh, later having a short spell at Meldon Quarry near Okehampton (August - October 1966) when it was the last steam locomotive active on the Western Region.
 No. 30072 continued as pilot at Guildford until the end of steam on the Southern in July 1967, when it was the last to leave Guildford.
 During the mid 1960s six examples were officially transferred to ‘departmental’ duties and renumbered.
 These went to Redbridge Sleeper Depot (DS233), Meldon Quarry (DS234), Lancing Carriage Works (DS235 and DS236), and Ashford wagon works (DS237 and DS238; where they were named Maunsell and Wainwright).

 Nine examples remained in service until March 1967 and five of these survived until the end of steam on the Southern Region four months later.
 Two of these engines, 30065/DS237 and 30070/DS238, were sold to Woodham Brothers in South Wales in March 1968.
 However, before they could make their journey, their bearings ran hot and were declared "unfit for travel" which led to the two tank engines being dumped at Tonbridge.
 Five months later, they were taken to Rolvenden when they were purchased for preservation.